-"At William and Mary, teaching, research, and public service are linked through programs designed to preserve, transmit, and expand knowledge.
+"At William & Mary, teaching, research, and public service are linked through programs designed to preserve, transmit, and expand knowledge.
 Effective teaching imparts knowledge and encourages the intellectual development of both student and teacher.
 Quality research supports the educational program by introducing students to the challenge and excitement of original discovery, and is a source of the knowledge and understanding needed for a better society.
 The university recognizes its special responsibility to the citizens of Virginia through public and community service to the Commonwealth as well as to national and international communities.
-Teaching, research, and public service are all integral parts of the mission of William and Mary."
-(Excerpted from the College's Mission Statement)
+Teaching, research, and public service are all integral parts of the mission of William & Mary."
+(Excerpted from the University's Mission Statement)

-To further the research mission of the College and help achieve a goal of the Strategic Plan "[t]o encourage the research, scholarly and creative activities of the faculty and increase external funding for research," the Office of Sponsored Programs has as its mission:
+To further the research mission of the university and help achieve a goal of the Strategic Plan "[t]o encourage the research, scholarly and creative activities of the faculty and increase external funding for research," the Office of Sponsored Programs has as its mission:

 The Office of Sponsored Programs performs four basic functions:

 - reviewing and approving proposals and awards for sponsored programs,